The Breed Report ·German Shepherd ·2026

 11What questions should I ask before insuring my German Shepherd?

-Ask these exact questions in writing: (1) What are the orthopedic waiting periods for hip and elbow dysplasia?
-(2) Do you have bilateral exclusion clauses?
-(3) Is degenerative myelopathy covered as a hereditary condition?
-(4) What are your EPI/chronic condition coverage limits?
-(5) Show me premium examples at ages 1, 5, 8, and 10 for a GSD.
-(6) What is your claims denial rate?
+Ask in writing: (1) Orthopedic waiting periods for hip/elbow dysplasia?
+(2) Bilateral exclusion clauses?
+(3) Degenerative myelopathy coverage?
+(4) EPI/chronic condition limits?
+(5) Premium examples at ages 1, 5, 8, 10?
+(6) Claims denial rate?
 If they dodge any question, that's your answer.

 Similar breeds